react-native-component/react-native-smart-sudoku-grid/README.md

 ## Usage

-Install the button from npm with `npm install @react-native-component/react-native-smart-sudoku-grid --save`.
+Install the SudokuGrid from npm with `npm install @react-native-component/react-native-smart-sudoku-grid --save`.
-Then, require it from your app's JavaScript files with `import Button from '@react-native-component/react-native-smart-sudoku-grid'`.
+Then, require it from your app's JavaScript files with `import SudokuGrid from '@react-native-component/react-native-smart-sudoku-grid'`.

 ```js
 const dataList = [